 Primeserv subscribes to the principles of employment equity.
 It seeks to address disparities between the upper and lower levels of remuneration over time.
-As a consequence, salaries payable to employees in the lowest income band are adjusted at rates greater than those applied to management and executives.
+Accordingly, salaries payable to employees in the lowest income band are adjusted at rates greater than those applied to management and executives.